gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 A conductor moving near a stationary magnet also induces a current.

-The physical result — the current — is the same.
+The physical result, the current, is the same.
 The theoretical description was different.
 Moving magnet: changing magnetic field induces electric field.